ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Truthy and Falsy.md

 * `null`
 * `undefined`

-All other values will be considered truthy when evaluated as a boolean expression.
+All other values will be considered "truthy", meaning that when evaluated as a boolean expression, they will act as `true`.

 Note that we can also use logical operators on non-boolean operators.
 They will act as `true` if the values are "truthy" and `false` if the values are "falsy".